webix-hub/gitbook-webix-jet/details/plugins.md

 }
 ```

-The **target** property is the ID of the view component where you want to display the message. *ajax:true* enables asynchronous requests. *expire* defines the time after which the status message disappears (5 seconds in this case).
+The **target** property is the ID of the view component where you want to display the message (a label in this example). *ajax:true* enables asynchronous requests. *expire* defines the time after which the status message disappears (5 seconds in this case).
 By default, the time is set to 3 seconds, and if you set it to 0, the status message will stay as long as the page is open.

 **Status** can have two more properties in its config:

 - **data** - a property that defines the ID of the data component to track.
-- **remote** - a boolean property that enables *webix.remote* - a special protocol that allows the client component to call functions on the server directly.
+- **remote** - a boolean property that enables *webix.remote* - a protocol that allows the client component to call functions on the server directly.

 [Check out the demo >>](https://github.com/webix-hub/jet-demos/blob/master/sources/plugins-status.js)